|

 accretions which masked its real features.

-The CHURCH OF Sr. FRANCIS, begun towards the end of the fourteenth
+The CHURCH OF Sr. FRANCIS, begun towards the end of the

-original one (see p/ate 10).
+portal came to hide the original one (see plate 10).

 Lancaster, figure in a fresco,

-Virgin with lhe Rose (see p/ate 12).
+Virgin with the Rose (see plate 12).

-The portal is a curious blend of Gothic and Re-naissance elements, the
+The portal is a curious blend of Gothic and Renaissance elements, the

 The interior of the temple is almost wholly covered with carved and